canonical/netbox/charm/docs/explanation/charm-architecture.md

 Currently Redis is configured using environment variables.
 This will be updated to a Redis integration.

-NetBox charm is designed for a fully high availability (HA) environment, and many instances can be run for it.
+The NetBox charm is designed for a fully high availability (HA) environment, and many instances can be run for it.
 See [Configure Scripts and Reports for HA](../how-to/configure-scripts-reports.md) for the requirements to use scripts and reports in this HA configuration.